VFD Application Notes: Flying Start and KEB’s Speed Search Technology

 Figure 1 Flying Start – Command Frequency [Click to enlarge]

 In applications that may have changing set speeds, the KEB speed search function can also be set to use the last know frequency output as the starting point for the speed search function.
 Depending on how long the modulation to the motor is removed, this may allow the speed search function to determine the motor speed in a timelier manner.

 Figure 2 is an example of the speed search function with the last known frequency used as the starting point.
-Notice that the last instance of the speed search function activating, the modulation was removed from the motor during the deceleration of the motor.
-The speed search then uses the frequency that was last known even though the system had not reached the programmed set point.
+Notice that in the last instance of the speed search function activating, the modulation was removed from the motor during the deceleration of the motor.
+The speed search then uses the last known frequency even though the system had not reached the programmed set point.

 Figure 2 Flying Start – Using last known frequency [Click to enlarge]

 Catching a Motor Spinning in the Opposite Direction

 Figure 3 shows the KEB speed search function when the motor rotates opposite the commanded set point.
 In this case, when the speed search function is activated, once the phase current (blue) level is reached, the output frequency (red) to the motor is reduced until the magnetizing current (green) drops.